Center for Social Concern

 The CSC has a variety of opportunities to engage with our office and Baltimore City.
 We offer programs and internships that span from a summer to yearlong.
 Browse through some of these here.

-The CSC also works with some faculty members every year to co-design Community-Based Learning (CBL) courses that students can find on SIS.
-Look up the tag, “CSC-CE.”
+The CSC also works with faculty members every year to co-design Community-Based Learning (CBL) courses that students can find on SIS.
+When logged in, look up the tag, “CSC-CE.”

 If these opportunities do not work with your schedule, consider looking through Hopkins Engage for more community engagement opportunities.